 If you’re a person who appreciates a solidified, dependable monthly income you may want to steer clear of these commissioned roles or select another industry entirely.

-Recently, turnover rates have surged across industries as people look to adjust their livelihoods and careers to the world around them.
-Although historically industries like hospitality, retail and accommodation/food services boast turnover rates well above the average (ranging between 54-130 percent year-over-year) transportation is close behind them.
+While historically, industries like hospitality, retail, and food services boast turnover rates well above the average (ranging between 54-130 percent year-over-year) transportation is close behind them.

 In an article published by Zippia — a premier resource for job seekers, loaded with collections of career-related statistics — the average turnover rate across industries in 2020 was 57.3 percent.

-That same year, transportation’s turnover rested at 59 percent.
+That same year, transportation’s turnover sat at 59 percent.

-This rate of turnover, which can be attributed to the high learning curve and relatively low earnings offered by the first few months in commission-incentivized positions, coupled with the growing pull of work-from-home enterprises, may dissuade you from a career in this industry.
+This rate of turnover, which can be attributed to the high learning curve and relatively low earnings offered by the first few months in commission-incentivized positions, may dissuade you from a career in this industry.

 At the end of the day, transporting freight is simply another expense that companies weather.
 So, as you might imagine, shippers are heavily price-driven.
 If they’re able to save some money by taking their business elsewhere, regardless of how many loads you’ve successfully moved for them, many businesses will do so.